CGJL/C-Sharp-Console-App-Grocery-Store/README.md

   have item codes starting with the letter “F”.
 The customer also pays a GST @ 7% on the net amount (i.e., Gross Total – Discounts).

+---
+input
+---
-- Enter Item Code: A123
+> Enter Item Code: A123
-- Enter Qty: 1
+> Enter Qty: 1
-- Enter Unit Price: 5.35
+> Enter Unit Price: 5.35
-- To enter more items press Y; to end press N: Y
+> To enter more items press Y; to end press N: Y
-- Enter Item Code: F432
+> Enter Item Code: F432
-- Enter Qty: 3
+> Enter Qty: 3
-- Enter Unit Price: 2.30
+> Enter Unit Price: 2.30
-- To enter more items press Y; to end press N: Y
+> To enter more items press Y; to end press N: Y
-- Enter Item Code: C234
+> Enter Item Code: C234
-- Enter Qty: 2
+> Enter Qty: 2
-- Enter Unit Price: 7.30
+> Enter Unit Price: 7.30
-- To enter more items press Y; to end press N: N
+> To enter more items press Y; to end press N: N
-- The shopper a loyalty member?
+> The shopper a loyalty member?
 N